-Trump Subpoenaed for Documents Related to Sexual Assault Allegations
+Trump Subpoenaed for Documents Related to Sexual-Assault Allegations

 Last month, lawyers representing former Apprentice contestant Summer Zervos, one of the women who has accused President Trump of sexual misconduct, served the Trump campaign with a subpoena asking it to preserve any documents that it had pertaining to her and any other women who have made similar allegations against Trump.

-Buzzfeed News reported the filing on Sunday, noting that is related to a defamation suit that Zervos filed against Trump in January after he responded to her and other’s assault allegations by denying the charges and calling the women liars.
+Buzzfeed News reported the filing on Sunday, noting that it is related to a defamation suit that Zervos filed against Trump in January after he responded to her and others’ assault allegations by denying the charges and calling the women liars.
 In a press conference last October, Zervos claimed that Trump had groped and kissed her at the Beverly Hills Hotel in 2007 after she had gone to meet with him about the possibility of taking a job with the Trump Organization.

 Per Buzzfeed: